Why do we fake it? We want to be liked, respected, and even admired.

 ANYWAY.
 The same goes for me.
 I AM NOT PERFECT.
 My life is not perfect, my husband is not perfect, my kids are not perfect.

 I know.
 Perfect means complete.
 I know.
 We all to strive to be like Jesus Christ and He is perfect.
 I know.
 BUT, being the writer of a blog that is titled, “Life of a Real Mom: Unedited Mothering,” puts me in a tricky position.
 I try really hard for you to see that I am not perfect.
 My dirty laundry can swing in your face.
 I have decided to be okay with that.
-However, I don’t want to throw my husband and kids under the bus in the meantime.
-This is my blog and my decision, not theirs.

 Duncan and I are very different.
 Being married has been the hardest thing I have ever done in my life.
 I argue with my husband as little as possible, but we do argue.
 To avoid contention, I often let him have his way.
 (I could say more, but I won’t.)
 I listen when I am tired or annoyed, Sometimes, I build him up and support him even when I am disappointed in him.
 BUT he is my love and the father of my children.
 I can’t change him.
 I accept him and work on being the best I can be, for me.

-A couple of my kids have made gigantic mistakes that will make their lives harder than needed.
-They are going to have to deal with the consequences for a very long time.
+A couple of my kids have made gigantic mistakes that makes their lives harder than needed.
+They are going to have to deal with the consequences for a long time.
 I HOPE that they get back on track.
 I know the way is available to them through a loving Savior.
 Those choices are up to them.
 My choice is to do the best that I can and to love them unconditionally.
 I can’t change them.
 I accept them.
 I pray for them to have the desire to come closer to Jesus Christ, to hold onto the iron rod and to find peace, which I know will only come through obedience to God’s laws.

 I am kind of like a bishop.
 Though I know of the mistakes my kids have confessed to me, I will keep their confidences.
 But, please don’t think we have it ALL.
 My family is like everyone else, struggling to live the best we can in a confusing world.
 You can trust that I will tell you the truth – just not ALL the details because on “Life of a Real Mom” I am juggling my reality with the privacy of my closest loved ones.

-Love yourself.
-Repent often.
 Learn, process, and change as quickly as you can, but don’t be too hurt when others don’t do the same.
 You don’t have control of them.
 We set an example, we teach, and we let others make their own future.
 This is Heavenly Father’s way.
 So, try not to compare, complain, or criticize.
 Everyone may look normal, but they are probably in crisis.
 Maybe this is why charity is the best of all the spiritual gifts (1 Corinthians 12).
 What we all need is love.
 Unconditional love.